chestdb/chest/README.md

 ## Data layout

 Most operating systems load files in chunks of around 4 KiB.
 Most databases use a chunk size of 4 KiB or a multiple of that.
-Cassette also organizes its data in those chunks, which allows for updating the data structure and inserting data in the middle (well, actually at the end but the extra indirection abstracts from the actual layout).
+Chest also organizes its data in those chunks, which allows for updating the data structure and inserting data in the middle (well, actually at the end but the extra indirection abstracts from the actual layout).

 There are a few types of chunks: